PhilippJungemann/Python-Project--Habitz-/README.md

 Analyses are performed using the "analyse" module.
 The functions in "analysis" use functions from the "db" module to communicate with the database.

 ## 5. Testing the modules:
-Via the module "test_project" there is the possibility to test the individual modules and their respective functions on a clearly arranged data set.
-To do this, simply select "Run test_project" in Pycharm.
+Via the module "test_project" there is the possibility to test the individual modules and their respective functions on a clearly arranged data set by selecting "Run test_project" in Pycharm.
 After that, a possibly older test data set from a previous test is deleted first, in order to create a new data set ("test.db") afterwards.
-The content of this data set is directly visible for the user in the module, so that he can compare the test results with the present data set without detours.
+The content of this data set is directly visible for the user in the module in order to compare the test results with the present data set without detours.
 Afterwards, the functions of the individual modules are checked for the correct return values.

 In addition, the project has a much more extensive data set ("main.db"), which is controlled by the user in "live operation" via the cli.
 Extensive analyses can be carried out here via the cli using "analyze my habitz".